 【Major Points】

-2. Treatment for myocarditis may include medications or surgeries.
+2. Treatment may include medication or surgery.

 3. Preventing infection and improving immunity are the principles of home health care.